colinlim84/Danny-s-Diner/README.md

 | B           | ramen        |  2   |
 | C           | ramen        |  3   |

-- Ohhhh.. seems like everyone loves ramen, and Customer B appears to be in love with everything that Danny serve

 > 6. Which item was purchased first by the customer after they became a member?

 ````sql